BroadbandForum/obuspa/QUICK_START_GUIDE.md

 ## Advanced APIs
 ### Extending the Data Model using grouped parameter and object API
-With some integrations, the data model is implemented by other executables and OB-USP-AGENT must communicate with the other executables to get or set parameters or add or delete object instances.
+With some integrations, the data model is implemented by other executables (called 'data model provider components').
+OB-USP-AGENT must communicate with the data model provider components to get or set parameters or add or delete object instances.
+In these integrations, the data model provider component is responsible for persisting the objects and parameters in its own database or configuration file.

-Use the `USP_REGISTER_GroupXXX()` set of functions to register the group of parameters and objects implemented by the other executable.
-When getting or setting grouped parameters, OB-USP-AGENT passes a list of all affected parameters in the group to a single group get or set callback function, improving communication efficiency with the other executable.
+Use the `USP_REGISTER_GroupXXX()` set of functions to register the group of parameters and objects implemented by the data model provider component.
+When getting or setting grouped parameters, OB-USP-AGENT passes a list of all affected parameters in the group to a single group get or set callback function, improving communication efficiency with the data model provider component.

 Example (for Integrators):